AleBiancaIta/Pulse/README.md

 - [] Employee detail page

      **required**
-     - [] Contains employee's current pulse, next and upcoming 1:1s scheduled, manager's ToDos, and 1:1 history
+     - [] Contains employee's current pulse, next and upcoming 1:1s scheduled, manager's ToDos (this is its own module), and 1:1 history
      - [] Next 1:1 date can be entered in text field
      - [] Clicking on 1:1 date should:
          - [] Open a blank page if the note does not exist